If you’re not sure what I mean by that, read on because you really need to know this.

 There’s nothing quite like a fresh start!

-It feels great to be at the beginning of a project with ALL the opportunity laid out before you, when ALL the possibilities do indeed seem endless and before you get sidetracked or waylaid by duty or distractions.
+It feels great to be at the beginning of a project with ALL the opportunity laid out before you, when ALL the possibilities do indeed seem endless and before you get sidetracked or waylaid by duty or other distractions.

 That’s why I like to take the beginning of a new month to tune-up my tech!

-There’s no better habit you can get into than to take a few minutes (and it really does only take a few minutes) to change your passwords (or at the very least your Master Password), clear out your browser cache and run a system cleaner to rid your computer of all the cyber-dross and dust it inevitably picks up and gathers as we go about our business on the web.
+There’s no better habit you can get into than to take a few minutes (and it really does only take a few minutes) to change your passwords (or at the very least your Master Password), clear out your browser cache and run a system cleaner to rid your computer of all the cyber-dross it inevitably picks up and gathers as we go about our business on the web.

 Changing of the Guard: Change your passwords